Malpractice vs. Negligence

 • Aggravated or aggressive malpractice: This category involves malpractice that exhibits a heightened level of aggression, hostility, or deliberate harm.
 It may go beyond typical instances of negligence or intentional misconduct, causing an elevated risk to those under the professional’s care.

-How to File a Malpractice Suit
+How to File a Malpractice Lawsuit

 Unfortunately, malpractice continues to affect people across various settings.
 Research indicates that over 250,000 die each year due to medical errors.